-As discussed in Section 2.2.2.2, provided the Reynolds number is larger than some critical value, its precise magnitude is irrelevant.
-There are really, however, three Reynolds numbers in this problem, corresponding to three different classes of flow: one for the flow inside the stack $W{\rm S}D/\nu$, one for the jet issuing from the stack and entraining ambient air (also $W{\rm S}D/\nu$), and one for the flow around the outside of the stack UD/ ν .
+Let us now complicate the problem, one step at a time, to see what additional issues arise in the modeling.
+There are really two Reynolds numbers in this problem, corresponding to two different classes of flow: one for the flow inside the stack W_SD/ν and one for the flow around the outside of the stack UD/ν .
 The critical Reynolds numbers may differ because the classes of the flows differ.
-The critical Re for pipe flow assuredly differs from that of a two-dimensional cylinder wake.
-There appears, however, to be considerable disagreement concerning the particular values of these "critical" Reynolds numbers.
+The critical Re for pipe flow assuredly differs from that of a two-dimensional wake.